Public vs Private Cord Blood Banks

 Private or Public?
 Deciding which Cord Blood Bank is Right for You

-If you’ve already made the important decision to save your baby’s cord blood, you may be thinking about the best place to bank it.
+If you’ve already made the important decision to save your baby’s cord blood and stem cells, you may be thinking about the best place to bank it.
 Should you donate your child’s cord blood to a public bank?
-Or, should you store it with a private bank for your own family’s exclusive use?
+Or should you store it with a private bank for your own family’s exclusive use?

 Here are some helpful facts to consider as you decide between private and public cord blood banking.